 Once done, click the Next button.
 The system may take a moment to calculate the optimized cloud infrastructure based on your inputs.

 Review and Create

-Select the "Continue" button to create the subscription and deploy the database(s).
-The subscription will show a "Pending" status and take approximately ten to fifteen minutes to create.
-You will receive an email once your databases are ready to use.
+Select the "Continue" button to create the subscription and deploy the databases.
+The subscription shows a "Pending" status and take approximately ten to fifteen minutes to create.
+You receive an email once your databases are ready to use.